 In the modern economy and polity inflation is more feared than unemployment, and a reserve army of the unemployed, to use an old Marxian phrase, is now seen as a protection against price increases.

 Ibid p9

 From article on English Literature on p227 of the same year book.

 Despite a marketplace in turbulent transition, with more and more publishers' advances rising in amount and going to fewer and fewer writers and with large chain stores squeezing out venerable independent bookshops around the nation and these same chains seeming to narrow the range and depth of books available on their shelves, the quality of fiction in the U.S. in 1995 never seemed higher.

-We note the same tendency in the stock market with larger and larger investment funds being controlled by fewer and fewer people taking the market from a statistical system to one governed by brownian motions. - AGW
+We note the same tendency in the stock market with larger and larger investment funds being controlled by fewer and fewer people taking the market from a{A}^{orr} statistical system to one governed by brownian motions. - AGW JUBS, TECHNOLOGY, and POPULATION D2/05/93

-02/05/93

 1992cmp3.p51

+what is

+Newto

+xdundans & efference

 disk: b:workdisk

+RCON SOC

 July 2, 1992

+Impact on Gaia

+reduced

+neutral

+increased

+increased

+increased

+Cf. EXLOOP, WPW

+73-48

+The

+The marke

+Vp ibas

+BUTIT

+profit

+from the

+is droppe

+Agenda

+me urll

+han who

+is describe on this p

 There has and always will be a ruling class.
-It takes many forms, chief and retainers, king and aristocracies, party elites, old boy networks, ...

-In order for the rulers to carry out their agendas, it has always been necessary that there be a social contract between the rulers and others:

-Slaves did the work, in return they were fed Soldiers fought, in return they were fed and equipped Workers produced, in return they were paid wages.
+It takes many different forms, chief and retainers, king and court, aristocracies, party elites, old boy networks, ...
+In order for the rulers to carry out their agendas, it has always been necessary that there be a social contract between the rulers and others: antipuele for Slaves did the work, in return they were fed downsBin Soldiers fought, in return they were fed and equipped Workers produced, in return they were paid wages.

-patomale for downshim

 But now something different has evolved.
 In the past production had to be not only for the wants of the rulers but for the needs of the slaves, warriors, and workers.
 The system was designed to produce for the total needs.
-But as mechanical slaves, warriors, and workers, replaced humans, the humans were less needed production but were still needed as consumers to supply the market for what was being produced.
-In all of the earlier cases the slaves, soldiers, workers had given needed services in exchange for sustenance, but now the only service being performed by increasing numbers was to keep the market up.
+But as mechanical slaves, warriors, and workers, replaced humans, the humans were less needed for production but were still needed as consumers to supply the market for what was being produced.
+In all of the earlier cases the slaves, soldiers, workers had given needed services in exchange for national sustenance, but now the only service being performed by increasing for keepin numbers was to keep the market up.
 Was this a sufficient service to be given in exchange for their support?
-Was this really a needed Could we not cut back the production to what we rulers and those whose services were still required needed?
-[From now on bustoned] we will replace the term rulers with the euphemism, society.]
+Was this really a needed Could we not cut back the production to what we rulers service? and those whose services were still required needed?
+[From now on built model? we will replace the term rulers with the euphemism, society.]
 Why support people whose only role is to consume?
-Efficiency requires cut backs, the bottom line is we can no longer pay for unneeded This has forced many down the economic budden
+Efficiency requires cut backs, the bottom line is we can no longer pay for unneeded This has forced many down the economic helder services.

-The mational for keepin The marke Up bas BUT IT profit is droppe from the Agenda me will

-on this pa

 Thus was launched a negative spiral, even as the world's population increased, proportionally fewer people were needed to support society's agendas.
 What to do?

 Candidate Solutions

-Impact on Gaia

-reduced

-Adjust the population level down to the

-number required for agenda production.

--> commons showing Reduce the time each works, distributing neutral

-the work hours
+Adjust the population level down to the number required for agenda production. -> commons showing Reduce the time each works, distributing the work hours

-Ndundan & offerna

-Produce additional things not really increased

-needed (e.g. weapons, yachts ...)
+Produce additional things not really needed (e.g. weapons, yachts ...)

-Create new needs, pseudo agendas increased
+Create new needs, pseudo agendas (advertizing) Services

-(advertizing) Services

-Distribute the present total production increased
+Distribute the present total production (welfare)

-(welfare)

 The second alternative requires a solution to the problem of leisure time.
 With the continuing growth of technology, it is inevitable that the number of jobs will continue to decrease.

 ECOPSYCH.WP6

 DENVER November 2, 1995

 WHAT IS BEHIND THE TRENDS?